This episode is titled, “Striving to Give an Answer”

 While what we’ve looked at so far makes Origen out to be a pretty solid guy, he wasn’t without warts.
 In fact, one of the later Church Councils will go so far as to label Origen a heretic.

 It was Origen’s interpretation of Scripture that got him into hot water.
 He advocated the idea that the real meaning of a text wasn’t its straight-forward, literal reading but that Scripture had an allegorical meaning & THAT was the primary purpose of the text.
-Finding the allegorical key was the main point.
+Finding the allegorical key was the main point, Origen and his followers, claimed.

 There’s one aspect of Origen’s asceticism that bears recounting because modern students of church history often hear only a partial story.
 A fuller report is warranted as it illustrates how more knowledge on a subject often sheds a very different light on the how & why of things the ancients did.